theopensystemslab/planx-new/doc/how-to/how-to-identify-missing-files.md

 aws s3api get-object-tagging --bucket <bucket> --key 'abc12345/my_file.jpg'
 ```

+A file that was scanned and cleared carries `ScaniiFindings` set to the literal string `None` - **not** an empty value.
+A real finding looks similar to `content.malicious.eicar-test-signature`.
+Anything we don't recognise is treated as a finding and the file is refused, so if Scanii ever changes this format, expect `FILE_FLAGGED` on healthy files.

 ## Steps
 If the above is reported (failure to download files) please take the following steps to identify the issue.